rifatahmed787/sports-photography-assignment-client/README.md

-# Project name: Sports Photography
+# Project title: Sports Photography
 ## Live link: https://sports-photography-f3a1f.web.app/

 ### About the project